-I am currently a PhD student at the School of Arts, Technology and Emerging Communication at the University of Texas at Dallas, in Dallas, Texas.
+I am currently a PhD candidate at the School of Arts, Technology and Emerging Communication and a Graduate Fellow at the Edith O’Donnell Institute of Art History at the University of Texas at Dallas, in Dallas, Texas.
 My research investigates interactive media in public spaces and its accompanying political, social and cultural discussions.
 My dissertation explores how interactive experiences in public spaces stage possible subject positions for interactors.

-I am an artist, researcher and designer interested in public interactives, interactive art, critical theory, radical pedagogy, social justice, and art as social practice.
+I am an artist, researcher and designer interested in public interactives, interactive design, participatory art, critical theory, radical pedagogy, social justice, and art as social practice.
 My practice is often inspired by Latino authors and magical realism.
-I create poetic, absurd, or surreal experiences that encourage participants to question norms and rules.
-I design pieces that afford reflections about the worlds we live in, and invite interactors to imagine which other worlds we could create and inhabit.
+My installations are intimately connected with space/place, and often comment on the public spaces they are located, or use the place as a main element to produce the experience.
+Some of my practice consists of poetic, absurd, or surreal experiences that encourage participants to question norms and rules.
+I design pieces that afford reflections about the worlds we live in, and invite participants to imagine which other worlds we could create and inhabit.

 Laboratory for Synthetic and Electronic Poetry (LabSynthE) – directed by xtine burrough